Margin-based sampling in high dimensions: When being active is less efficient than staying passive

 \subsection{Main results}

-In Figure~\ref{fig:main_exp}-Top we show the probability (over $100$ draws of the seed set) that PL leads to lower test error than U-AL. The observations match the trend predicted by our theoretical results (see Theorem~\ref{thm:uncertaintysampling}): decreasing the seed set ratio $\passiveratio$ (here, by increasing the budget $\nlab$ along the y-axis) leads to a higher probability that PL outperforms U-AL. Analogous to the discussion in Section~\ref{sec:interpretation_thm}, we observe two regimes: for small query budgets $\nlab$, U-AL performs poorly with probability larger than $50\%$ (warm-colored regions).
+In Figure~\ref{fig:main_exp}-Top we show the probability (over $100$ draws of the seed set) that PL leads to lower test error than M-AL. The observations match the trend predicted by our theoretical results (see Theorem~\ref{thm:uncertaintysampling}): decreasing the seed set ratio $\passiveratio$ (here, by increasing the budget $\nlab$ along the y-axis) leads to a higher probability that PL outperforms M-AL. Analogous to the discussion in Section~\ref{sec:proof_and_intuition}, we observe two regimes: for small query budgets $\nlab$, M-AL performs poorly with probability larger than $50\%$ (warm-colored regions).
 This regime spans a broad range of budgets $\nlab \in [\nseed, d/4]$ for most datasets.
-In the second regime, U-AL eventually outperforms PL for large query budgets.\footnote{The \emph{riccardo} dataset is particularly challenging for uncertainty sampling and needs more than $d/4$ labeled samples before closing the gap between uncertainty and uniform sampling.} \looseness=-1
+In the second regime, M-AL eventually outperforms PL for large query budgets.\footnote{The \emph{riccardo} dataset is particularly challenging for M-AL and needs more than $d/4$ labeled samples to close the error gap to PL.} \looseness=-1

-Furthermore, Figure~\ref{fig:main_exp}-Bottom shows that in 9 out of 15 datasets, the median (over budgets $\nlab \in [\nseed, \ntrans]$) of the largest gain of U-AL is lower than the median loss it can incur, compared to uniform sampling.
-Intuitively, this indicates that even in the unlikely event that uncertainty sampling leads to better accuracy, the largest gains we can achieve are lower than the potential losses.
-While the severity of the phenomenon varies with the dataset, we can conclude after this extensive study that uncertainty sampling cannot be used reliably when the dimension of the data exceeds the size of the query budget.
+Furthermore, Figure~\ref{fig:main_exp}-Bottom shows that in 9 out of 15 datasets, the median (over budgets $\nlab \in [\nseed, \ntrans]$) of the largest gain of M-AL is lower than the median loss it can incur, compared to PL.
+Intuitively, this indicates that even in the unlikely event that M-AL leads to better accuracy, the largest gains we can achieve are lower than the potential losses.
+While the severity of the phenomenon varies with the dataset, we can conclude after this extensive study that margin-based AL cannot be used reliably when the dimension of the data exceeds the size of the query budget.

-Finally, recall that in Section~\ref{sec:theory} and in Figure~\ref{fig:teaser} we show theoretically and empirically that using the uncertainty score of the Bayes optimal classifier exacerbates the failure of U-AL in high dimensions.
-In fact, oracle U-AL performs consistently much worse than both PL and vanilla U-AL in experiments, as indicated in Appendix~\ref{sec:appendix_heatmap_oracle}.
+Finally, recall that in Section~\ref{sec:theory} and in Figure~\ref{fig:teaser} we show theoretically and empirically that using the margin of the Bayes optimal classifier exacerbates the failure of M-AL in high dimensions.
+In fact, oracle M-AL performs consistently much worse than both PL and vanilla M-AL in experiments, as indicated in Appendix~\ref{sec:appendix_heatmap_oracle}.